cabloy/zova/cabloy-docs/guide/techniques/icon/icon-engine.md

-# SVG Icon
+# Icon

 For a large system, no matter how many icons are built into the framework, it is not enough.
-For this purpose, Cabloy-Front provides an icon engine
+For this purpose, Cabloy-Front provides an `icon engine`

 ## Advantages